What is a Bus Driver?

 - Follow a planned route on a time schedule

 - Help disabled passengers get on and off the bus

 - Follow traffic laws and state and federal transit regulations

 - Follow safety procedures to make sure they and all passengers are safe

 Local transit bus drivers follow a daily schedule while transporting people on regular routes along the same city or suburban streets.
 They usually stop frequently, often only a few blocks apart and when a passenger requests a stop.
-Local transit drivers typically collect bus fares, sometimes making change for passengers, answer questions about schedules, routes, and transfer points, and report accidents or other traffic disruptions to a central dispatcher, and follow directions when using an alternate route.
+Local transit drivers typically collect bus fares, sometimes making change for passengers, answer questions about schedules, routes, and transfer points, and report accidents or other traffic disruptions to a central dispatcher.

 School bus drivers transport students to and from school and other activities.
 On school days, drivers pick up students in the morning and return them home or to the designated bus stop in the afternoon.
 They also drive students to field trips, sporting events, and other activities.
 Some drivers work at school in other occupations, such as janitors, cafeteria workers, or mechanics, between morning and afternoon trips.
 They generally must watch traffic and people carefully to ensure the safety of children getting on and off the bus, take care of the needs of children with disabilities, keep order and safety on the school bus, understand and enforce the school system’s rules regarding student conduct, and report disciplinary problems to the school district or parents.